Difference Between Poll and Survey

 Data collected using the survey method is critical in business and academic research.

 It is a more elaborate data collection form, providing detailed insights and information.
-A survey usually has more than one question, which can be subjective and objective.
+A survey has more than one question, which can be subjective and objective.

 Surveys can be divided into four categories depending on the methodology adopted.
 They can be face-to-face, telephonic, self-administered, or online.